0 to 3 Month Baby – Motor Milestones to Look For

 - Moves legs and arms off of surface when excited

 The first 3 months of a baby’s life are a critical time for growth and development.
 Infants begin to learn how to move their bodies and interact with others.
-Some of baby’s key motor milestones at 3 months include using Tummy Time.
-Practicing Tummy Time will help babies meet milestones by building their core strength and ability to explore their environment.
+Some of baby’s key milestones at 3 months include using Tummy Time.
+Practicing Tummy Time daily will help babies meet milestones by building their core strength and allowing them to explore their environment.
 Watch how you can overcome Tummy Time Troubles here.

 Use Pathways.org resources to track baby’s milestones and help identify potential early motor delays.
-If you notice your baby is not meeting their 0-3 months motor milestones, contact their health care provider.
+If you notice your baby is not meeting their 0-3 months motor milestones, talk to their healthcare provider.